 I have a few tips for you if you’re using PC Plus and want to save some money on your grocery bill:

 If your spouse ever does the shopping, make sure they are carrying a card that is linked to the family account.
-In our house, I have the mini fob card which is attached to my car keys, and Mark carries the regular sized card.
+In our house, I have the mini fob card which is attached to my car keys, and Mark carries the regular sized card in his wallet.
 There’s also a copy of the card on the app.

 Plan your menus around the biggest point earners that week.
 And don’t forget about school lunches.
 If fresh nectarines are on the points list, buy these for lunches instead of apples or oranges.
 If bananas have good point value, buy extra and bake a loaf of banana bread.

 But don’t be so focused on point accumulation that you ignore actual prices.
 There’s no point overpaying for something just because you’re being offered a few points in exchange.
 This is especially true if you’re comparison shopping between brands.
 For example, there were two different brand names of coconut popscicles.
 One had a great point value and the other one didn’t, BUT the one with the points cost almost twice as much and the points didn’t make up for the difference.
 So I left it there.

-Pay attention to that weekly email and make sure your offers are “loaded” before you head out to the store.
+Pay attention to that weekly email and always make sure your offers are “loaded” before you head out to the store.
 If your offers aren’t loaded you won’t get any of the points.
 If you’re using the PC Plus iPhone app, update your offers before you hit the store.
 Internet access from the depths of the store can be iffy.